DumplingIsNice/COMSYS723_Assignment_1_Team12_LCFR/README.md

 - Please submit your conceptual designs to Canvas via dedicated link.
 - Only one submission per group is required.

+> • All tasks/ISRs in your design and their functionality
+> • All communication/synchronization paths and what message is sent
+> • The conditions in which each task/ISR execute
+> • A3 size.

 ### Week 7, Monday (11th April 2022, 11:00 am)
 B) A **description and discussion of your project** and the **resulting solution in a joint documentation file**.
 That should include **final design diagram**, which may be based on your conceptual design delivered in Week 5.

+### Final Documentation
+Instructions for running your assignment on a DE2-115 board

+A description of your entire solution
+- All the tasks, what they do
+- Which tasks are periodic?
+Non-periodic?
+Why?
+- A final diagram of your design (highlighting any changes from your initial paper design)

+Justification of your design decisions

+- Why did you split functionality a certain way?
+- Why did you choose a specific mechanism for protecting shared variables?
+- Why did you choose a specific communication mechanism?
+- Why do your tasks have the priorities you’ve assigned?
+- Any issues with the application design

+Evidence that you're engaging with FreeRTOS

+- What features of FreeRTOS did you use
+- How do your tasks interact?
+- What are potential problems with multitasking that you've overcome or prevented?
+- Limitations/issues in your design

+An additional page indicating the way in which you partitioned work on the assignment, and the time taken for each part

+*!!!
+Assignment infomation is part of exam !!!*

 C) Assignment **source code** submitted in electronic form via Canvas.